 Your life expectancy increases as you get older, and you can easily find online calculators that will tell you the life expectancy for a person of a given age.
 For yourself many calculators let you add your weight, whether you smoke, etc..
 DB Pension Funds have to have one set of rules for everybody, so you can mimic them by not giving options for weight, smoker, gender etc..

-The spouse’s pension is a cheap add on for a scheme.
-You usually have to be married at the time of ceasing contributing to the scheme, and still married to the same person at death, they have to outlive you (with sex equality etc,. the spouse could be a man just as easily as it could be a woman, and could be older or younger), and the number of years they outlive might be wide ranging but I suspect on average is only 4 or 5.
-So let’s guess 90% have a spouse, 90% still have the same spouse at death, 50% of spouses outlive the member, they outlive by 5 years, and the pension is 33% of a full pension.
-0.9×0.9×0.5x5x0.33=0.67 which means the benefit costs the fund just 2/3rds of a year’s full pension, if my guesstimates are OK.
+The spouse’s pension is a typical add-on for a scheme.
+Depending on the scheme, you might have to be married at the time of ceasing contributing to the scheme, and still married to the same person at death, they have to outlive you (with sex equality etc. the spouse could be a man just as easily as it could be a woman, and could be older or younger), and the number of years they outlive might be wide ranging but I suspect on average is only 4 or 5.
+Historically the sex-equality thing was not the case: big final salary pensions were often held by men with younger wives, so the years of outliving could be 10-15.
+So let’s guess 90% have a spouse, 90% still have the same spouse at death (assuming it matters for that scheme), 50% of spouses outlive the member (i.e. no gender bias unlike was historically the case), they outlive by 5 years, and the pension is 50% of a full pension (my DB pays 33%, the NHS pays 50% or 37.5 or 33.75% depending on which scheme, but I’ve heard of 66%).
+0.9×0.9×0.5x5x0.50=1.01 which means the benefit costs the fund about a year’s full pension, if my guesstimates are OK.
 So in all the models that follow you could simply allow for this by adding one year to life expectancy.

 That’s the tricky bit out of the way.
 Now the simple maths: